 their medical, physical and emotional wellbeing while continuing to enhance their still-developing skills and life experiences.
 These special people, like everyone else, need a purpose in life, something which provides meaning and a community within which they can flourish and grow.

-From this belief The Myriad Centre has evolved, starting with three part-time clients in 2007 to providing support and care for some 30 clients, including Support at Home for six clients and Saturday’s Teen Club for ten young people.
+From this belief The Myriad Centre has evolved, starting with three part-time clients in 2007 to providing support and care for some 20 clients and Saturday’s Club also.

 The Centre is based in St George’s Walk, Worcester and has expanded as the number of clients have increased.
 In 2011, offices were created on the first